What is an apprenticeship?

 - Student graduates with TTC certificate and USDOL Journeyman credential.

-What are the benefits of starting an apprenticeship program and partnering with TTC’s Division of Apprenticeship Programs?
+What are the benefits of starting an apprenticeship program and partnering with TTC's Division of Apprenticeships and Employer Partnerships?

 - Access to aspiring apprentices

 - Recruit and screen potential employees